RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 I’m not going to mention tuning and notes, because you have to go through that with all musical instruments.
 But with the guitar or most plucked stringed instruments you need to understand how the frets work, you need to get the right positioning, work on your hand coordination and you need to work through the initial finger pain until your skin develops calluses.

 Naturally, the longer you practice and play the guitar the easier it gets, and it’s even possible to learn guitar by yourself with the right advice of course.
+Of course, it’s not the hardest stringed instrument to learn either and the sitar definitely beats the guitar in terms of difficulty.

 Are Small Guitar-Like Instruments Easier To Learn?